dsaltares/yapily-test/README.md

 - Nextjs over CRA: it's more complex but it gives me API endpoints for free and I can use them to avoid sharing the API secret with the client.
 See https://nextjs.org/docs/api-routes/introduction#use-cases.
 - Persistence of consents
 - I've kept displayed info to a minimum for simplicity
+- Works only with institutions that don't require pre-auth

 ### Things that need to be improved